sama85/Computer-Vision-Project/README.md

 ## Running autonomous mode

-You can then control the rover autonomously by running the following:
+The rover can then run autonomously by running the following:

 ```
 cd <PATH TO PROJECT DIRECTORY>/code